gobwas/articles/instrumenting-go-components.en.md

 Now it is correct and is still good at flexibility and SRP principle, but not so good at code simplicity.

-Before making code more simple let's cover another problem we have yet with current hooks implementation.
+Before making code simpler let's cover another problem we have yet with current hooks implementation.

 ### Composing hooks

-How users are going to setup _multiple_ probes?
-So, the already mentioned `httptrace` package has [`ClientTrace.compose()`][github:httptrace] method that merges two trace structs in third one (it is unexported since it is called only within context related functions of `httptrace`).
+How users are going to set up _multiple_ probes?
+So, the already mentioned `httptrace` package has [`ClientTrace.compose()`][github:httptrace] method that merges two trace structs in third one (it is non-exported since it is called only within context related functions of `httptrace`).
 So calling some probe function from resulting trace will call inside appropriate probes from previous traces (if they were set).